milandahal213/teachablemachine_airtable_EV3/README.md

 <br>
 Refer to the sections <i> Finding the BaseID </i> and <i> Creating API Key </i> above on where to find them.

+<i>Note: If you have not edited the Table name and Field name on your Airtable you don't need to enter anything on the Table name and Field name.
+They will use the default names.

  <br>
  <br>